thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/1-create-data.md

 # Create data entries

-In this part we create an `inject node` and a `cloudant out` node.
+In this part we create an `inject` and a `cloudant out` node.

 ![](../images/insert-data-00-b.png)

 > **Background**:
-> In our situation we use Node-RED on IBM Cloud with and Cloudant service instance, which contains a database to save the flows and more for our Node-RED instance.
-We use Cloud Foundry as runtime for Node-RED instance and with existing Cloudant service binding, we easly can resue existing Cloudant service to create our `absolute beginner database` by using a `cloudant out` node.
+> In our situation we will use Node-RED on IBM Cloud with and Cloudant service instance, which contains a database to save the flows and more for our Node-RED instance.
+We use Cloud Foundry as our runtime for the Node-RED instance and with the existing Cloudant service binding, we easly can reuse our existing Cloudant service to create a `absolute beginner database` with a `cloudant out` node.

-The image below shows the dependencies of `application`, `binding` and `database service.
+The image below shows the dependencies of `application`, `binding` and `database service`.

 ![](../images/insert-data-00-a.png)